heroinbob/tax_jar/README.md

 ## HTTP Adapters

-This library uses the [Req](https://hexdocs.pm/req) library for the HTTP adapter.
+This library provides the [Req](https://hexdocs.pm/req) library for the HTTP adapter if you decide to rely on the optional `Req` dependency.
 However your project may require something different.
 Feel free to implement your own adapter by using the `TaxJar.Requests.HTTPBehavior` and then configure it using the `:http_adapter` key in your config.

 ```elixir
 config :tax_jar, http_adapter: YourApp.HTTPAdapter